AresRebatto/ymir_compiler/README.md

 ```
 ## Uninstall
 ## How it works
-The compiler follows the steps of lexing and parsing user-supplied source code and then converting it to native Rust using macros
+The compiler follows the steps of lexing and parsing user-supplied source code and then converting it to native Rust using macros.

+The grammar is defined in `src/components/grammar.yaml` with
+BNF notation
 ## The language that is defined
 The defined language is very simple that is structured with the following trivial Tokens to structure a language to write basic
 algorithms(copy of TokenKind enum):